globalizejs/globalize/README.md

 parsing, currency formatting, message formatting (ICU message format pattern), and plural support.

-Our design goals are (a) to leverage the official CLDR JSON data, (b) allow users to load as much or as little data as they need, (c) avoid duplicating data if using multiple i18n libraries that leverage CLDR, (d) run in browsers and node.js and (e) make globalization as easy to use as jQuery.
+Our design goals are:

+- Leverage the official CLDR JSON data.
+- Allow users to load as much or as little data as they need.
+- Avoid duplicating data if using multiple i18n libraries that leverage CLDR.
+- Run in browsers and node.js.
+- Make globalization as easy to use as jQuery.

 Some of the strengths of using Globalize are: